-Things get fairly straightforward from here:
+Things are fairly straightforward from here:

 You can also choose a call-to-action button, and the destination URL that people will reach when they click on it.

-Click Show advanced options if you want to track conversions through a Facebook pixel on your website, or an app event.
+Scroll down to the Tracking section if you want to track conversions through a Facebook pixel on your website, or an app event.
 These options will give you information about how your audience interacts with your business after clicking on your ad.